Thomvis/thomvis.github.io/_posts/2025-08-04-testing-our-shopping-apps-with-ai.md

 >
 > We recently started a second initiative where we are building an AI agent that can test our apps. [...]
 >
-> The AI UI testing agent is already replacing 20% of our test work and we’re looking to increase that to 45% over the course of the next releases.
+> The AI UI testing agent is already replacing 20% of our test work and we’re looking to increase that to 45% over the course of the next releases.”

 Read the full post over at the [NewStore Tech Blog](https://newstoretech.substack.com/p/testing-our-shopping-apps-with-ai).